lemlac/mulem/docs/reference.md

 print("{MyStruct.staticValue}")
 ```

-To implement a prototype onto another type, you add the proto's name after `impl`:
+To implement a prototype onto another type, you add the proto's name after `impl`.
+Each implementation gets their own `impl` block.

 ```
 MyStruct :: impl MyPrototype